Snow Removal

 Doing your part

-If you are a resident or business owner in Vaughan, you too have a part to play during a snowfall to help keep the community safe and winter operations running smoothly.
+If you are a resident or business owner in Vaughan, you have a part to play during a snowfall to help keep the community safe and winter operations running smoothly:

-- Keep cars off the street while snowplows are clearing the roads.
-This allows crews to safely carry out plowing operations and ensures the City can get the entire street cleared.
+Do not park on the street while snowplows are clearing the roads.
+This allows crews to safely carry out plowing operations and ensures the City can clear the entire street.
 It is also important to keep the roads clear for emergency vehicles.
 Did you know it’s illegal to park on the street overnight in Vaughan between 2 a.m. and 6 a.m.?
-Read more about this parking by-law.
+Read more about the Parking By-law (PDF).

-- Help to keep your community safe for pedestrians by removing the ice and snow on sidewalks in front of and along your property, such as by shoveling and/or covering any slippery areas with sand, salt or other deicing substance.
-This applies to you if you are a homeowner, and/or you own vacant land or industrial or institutional buildings, whether occupied or unoccupied.
-Review the Snow Clearing By-law for more information.
-Also, if there is a fire hydrant on or near your home or business, please make sure it’s clear of snow.
+Help remove ice and snow on sidewalks in front of and along your property by shoveling and/or covering any slippery areas with sand, salt or other deicing substances.
+This applies if you are a homeowner and/or own vacant land or industrial or institutional buildings, whether occupied or unoccupied.
+Review the Snow Clearing By-law (PDF) for more information.

-- Remove anything that may interfere with or be hazardous to plow crews.
-This includes landscaping features like fencing, hedges, basketball nets, decorative stones, pots, bird baths, etc. Read more about this by-law.
+Remove anything that may interfere with or be hazardous to plow crews.
+This includes landscaping features like fencing, hedges, basketball nets, decorative stones, pots, bird baths and more.
+Read more about the Encroachment By-law (PDF).

 Contact Information